 David Coleman is an Associate Professor who specializes on nuclear and defense policy, U.S.-European relations, and Cold War history.
-He is Director of the Presidential Recordings Program, heading up the John F. Kennedy project.

 Mr. Coleman teaches History Department courses on nuclear history and 1960s political history.
 He has just completed Real World Deterrence: The Making of International Nuclear Policy since 1945 (with Joseph Siracusa) and is working on an international history of the Berlin Crisis, 19581964.
 He has several articles forthcoming on nuclear policy in the early 1960s and U.S.-German relations.